ajaygunalan/Robotics-Courses/README.md

 Introduction
 ------------

-There is a lot of ~~hidden~~ treasure lying within university pages scattered across the internet.
+There is a lot of ~~hidden~~ treasure lying scattered across the internet.
 This list is an attempt to bring to light those awesome online video courses related to robotics.

 Table of Contents
 -----------------